-AirPlay 2, in short, is Apple’s way of casting audio from your iPad, iPhone, Mac or Apple TV to another.
+AirPlay 2 is Apple’s way of casting any audio from your iPad, iPhone, Mac or Apple TV to another AirPlay 2-enabled device.
 For example, wirelessly throwing the sound of a YouTube video to a wireless speaker.

-Now that Sonos has integrated with this feature, it is possible to stream any audio playing from your Apple device, directly to your Sonos speaker.
+Now that Sonos has integrated with this feature, it unlocks the possibility of streaming any audio playing from your Apple device, directly to your Sonos speaker.